Speaker cable guide

 The most common and almost the only form of electromagnetic interference in a speaker wire system is the crosstalk between straight and unshielded wire pairs in multiconductor cables or between bundled speaker cables.
 If several speaker cables are bundled together or installed in a cable conduit side by side and they are connected to different channels on the amplifier, then using twisted pair is highly recommended.
 For bi-amping, tri-amping twisting is not necessary and a multi conductor cable with straight wires can be used without any further problem (there may be a little crosstalk from the tweeter to the woofer, but that's not audible).
 Crosstalk between those speaker cables that are lying around on the floor is zero.

 Since speaker cables are connected to low impedance loads and amplifiers with low output impedance (voltage sources), the currents are high and the generated magnetic field around a speaker cable is much 'stronger' than the electric field.
 Inductive coupling between speaker wire pairs is higher than capacitive coupling, and any 'crosstalk reduction method' should lower the magnetic field around the cable.
 Methods for reducing inductive coupling: twisted pair, star quad, coaxial cable (+ the 'random cabling method' used in so many home theater or stereo systems).

 Speaker wire plugs and terminals

 There are two basic types of amplifier and speaker terminals in home audio: binding posts and spring clips.
-The chart below summarizes what type of plug fits into binding posts and what type fits into spring clips.
+The chart below summarizes the possible connections between speaker/amp terminals and cable terminals.
+Although pin plugs may fit into binding posts, they are not recommended with this type of speaker/amp terminal.

 Spring clips can accept bare wire up to 14 AWG / 2 mm2.
 Binding posts give more freedom as they can work directly with cables up to 10 AWG / 6 mm2.
 But it's much better to terminate the cables with appropriate connectors, because bare wire endings can be damaged quickly.

 Speaker wire connectors have some real advantages over bare wires:

-- Speaker plugs are made of corrosion-resistant material (gold-plated copper) that does not oxidise in air.
+- Speaker plugs are made of corrosion-resistant material (gold-plated copper, brass or sometimes bronze) that does not oxidise in air.